qtsone/workflows-mcp/docs/guides/recursive-workflows.md

 ### Q: What's the performance impact of state tracking?

-**A**: Minimal - state operations are fast file writes.
+**A**: Minimal - SQLite operations are fast with WAL mode.
 Typical overhead: < 100ms per task.
+Concurrent writes are handled automatically.

 ### Q: Can I share state between different workflows?